 As you file a tax return, the tax professional or the company may offer you to pay a pre-paid tax return audit fees.
 This pre-paid method works like insurance; you're exchanging relatively small audit fees with full audit representation when your tax return gets selected for an audit.
 The downside of this method is that you pay the fees without knowing if your tax return will ever get selected for an audit.
 However, if your tax return gets selected for an audit, you get full audit representation without paying anything extra.

 If you had not purchased the pre-paid audit representation, you will have to retain professional help and pay the full price for the service.
 Depending on the which service you get, it can be costly.

 There are several types of tax audits.
 You don't necessarily need tax audit representation if your tax return simply needs verification of information.
 The IRS will simply review the entire tax return to make sure there are no mistakes.
 If everything seems fine, they will make no changes to the tax return and you won't need to make further action.
 So, before you purchase tax audit defense, you should research and discuss the investing strategies.

 A tax audit defense is worth purchasing only if your tax return is complex or if you're being charged with penalties or a crime.
 You want to choose the right tax audit defense that will resolve your audit issues.
 To do so, the tax professional should have relevant experience and knowledge in tax laws.
 Ask yourself the following questions to choose the right tax audit defense service:

 Dealing with tax audits is stressful and frightening.
 Obtaining tax audit representation may not be necessary for simple tax returns.
 However, if you're worried about getting audited, it may be worth investing in quality representation.
-To get help making these decisions, contact an experienced tax lawyer in your area for a free case review.
+To get help making these decisions, contact an experienced tax lawyer in your area.